camlog/django-naqsh/docs/project-generation-options.rst

 use_gitlabci:
     Indicates whether the project should be configured to use `Gitlab CI`_.

-use_grappelli:
-    Indicates whether the project should be configured to use `Django Grappelli`_.

 use_cors_headers:
     Indicates whether the project should be configured to use `Django CORS Headers`_.